Kopeck

-Originally, the kopeck was the currency unit of Imperial Russia, the Russian Soviet Federative Socialist Republic and then the Soviet Union (as the Soviet ruble).
-As of 2020, it is the currency unit of Russia, Belarus and Ukraine.
+The kopeck was first introduced in Russia in 1535 as a result of the monetary reform of Elena Glinskaya, who was serving as regent.
+As of 2026, it is the currency unit of Belarus, Russia, and Ukraine.
 The Russian kopeck is also used in the two breakaway states of Abkhazia and South Ossetia.
-Transnistria, another breakaway state has its own kopeck.
-In the past, several other countries influenced by Russia and the Soviet Union had currency units that were also named kopecks.
+Transnistria, another breakaway state, has its own kopeck.
+In the past, several other countries had currency units that were also named kopecks as a result of Russian influence.

-The name of the coin of Azerbaijan comes from the word kopeck – gapik (qəpik, 1/100 manat).